faz320/MBAsuperwomen/index.md

 ### <a href="https://www.mckinsey.com/business-functions/sustainability/how-we-help-clients">McKinsey - New Perspective on ESG (February 2020)</a>

 -- **Increasing public and company _perception_** and pressure that ESG programs create short-term and long-term value <br>
-&nbsp;&nbsp;&nbsp;- 10%-15% median premium to acquire a company with a positive ESG record over a company with a negative record (regardless of whether executives believe ESG programs have no effect on shareholder value) <br>
+-- **10%-15% median premium** to acquire a company with a positive ESG record over a company with a negative record (regardless of whether executives believe ESG programs have no effect on shareholder value) <br>

 <p align="center">
   <img src="pics/ESG Picture 2.png" alt="ESG Pic 2" width="600"/>